 Collar temperature as a measure of the thermal landscape

-We tested whether collar temperatures capture variation in the thermal landscape as experienced by elephant at two spatio-temporal scales.
+We tested whether collar temperatures capture variation in the thermal landscape as experienced by elephants at two spatio-temporal scales.
 At a fine temporal scale, we tested the relationship between collar temperature data with ambient temperature data from the Skukuza flux tower.
-For this, we collated all elephant positions that were within a 10 km radius of the Skukuza flux tower between 2006 – 2011 (1,706 days; 3 elephants, n = 7,672 in dry season, 21,181 in wet season).
-For each hour of day, we
+For this, we collated all elephant positions that were within a 10 km radius of the Skukuza flux tower between 2006 – 2011 (1,706 days; 3 elephants, n = 7,672 in dry season, 21,181 in wet season; See Supplement 1 for more details).
+For each hour of day, we constructed a LMM with collar temperature as the response variable, ambient temperature from the flux tower and season as fixed effects, and elephant identity as the random effect.

+We then created Bland-Altman limits of agreement plots (Bland and Altman 1986), with modifications suitable to repeated measures (Myles and Cui 2007) to examine deviations of collar temperature from the ambient temperature recorded by the flux tower.
+The modification consisted of deriving the limits of agreement as the mean ± standard normal deviate [(1.96) * standard deviation attributable to elephant identity] from the LMM above.
+This was also done for each hour separately We took the average of the standard deviation due to elephant identity over each hour to obtain general limits of agreement for a Bland-Altman plot for this data.

-At the large spatial scale we used a linear mixed model to test whether elephant collar temperature was influenced by the following environmental variables: LANDSAT-5 temperature at that location, percent woody cover, and season, with elephant identity as a random effect.
+At the large spatial scale, we used a linear mixed model to test whether elephant collar temperature was influenced by the following environmental variables: LANDSAT-5 temperature at that location, percent woody cover, and season, with elephant identity as a random effect.
 We then tested the significance of each fixed effect using a Type II Wald chi-squared test.
 Since LANDSAT-5 provides data only during the morning, we restricted this analysis to only using collar temperature data between 08h00 and 10h00 each day (n = 35,135).

 Elephant movement in relation to temperature, water, and habitat features

 To test whether collar temperature was a significant predictor of elephant movement, we used a generalised additive mixed effects model (GAMM) on the speed of movement (km/h).
 The GAMM also included season as a categorical fixed effect, density of woody vegetation as a continuous fixed effect, and elephant identity as a random effect.
 We did not include distance to water as a predictor variable in this analysis because that parameter would not distinguish between the movement towards or away from water.
+We also did not include time of day in the analysis because it is strongly correlated with collar temperature (see Figure 3a).